-- In Neverwinter Nights 2 Mask of the Betrayer, the player can help a wizard who made a contract with a devil without reading it.
+- In Neverwinter Nights 2 Mask of the Betrayer, the player, by finding a loophole, can help a wizard who made a contract with a devil without reading it.
 One possible response to learning that:

 PC: I believe that's my cue to sigh loudly and leave.